chriswegmann/prometheon-restapi-azure/README.md

 On azure, problem installing pyodbc with pip.
 Did manage to set AZURE_database environment variables on Azure

 - On Azure: added the python 3.6 extension that allows pip install pyodbc

+- Changes to web.config to point to the python3.6 extension.
+Also: errormode: Detailed to give better error message. on Azure: did pip install -r requirements D:\home ...\requirements.txt to install numpy, pyodbc, Flask etc. Seems successfull.